xwal/awesome-stars/README.md

 - [bannzai/SpreadsheetView](https://github.com/bannzai/SpreadsheetView) - Full configurable spreadsheet view user interfaces for iOS applications.
 With this framework, you can easily create complex layouts like schedule, gantt chart or timetable as if you are using Excel.
 - [jeromeetienne/AR.js](https://github.com/jeromeetienne/AR.js) - Efficient Augmented Reality for the Web - 60fps on mobile!
 - [utom/sketch-measure](https://github.com/utom/sketch-measure) - Make it a fun to create spec for developers and teammates
-- [byoungd/English-level-up-tips](https://github.com/byoungd/English-level-up-tips) - An advanced guide to learn English which might benefit you a lot 🎉 .  可能是让你受益匪浅的英语进阶指南。
+- [byoungd/English-level-up-tips](https://github.com/byoungd/English-level-up-tips) - An advanced guide to learn English which might benefit you a lot 🎉 .  离谱的英语学习指南。
 - [boostorg/boost](https://github.com/boostorg/boost) - Super-project for modularized Boost
 - [icons8/flat-color-icons](https://github.com/icons8/flat-color-icons) - Free Flat Color Icons
 - [google/fonts](https://github.com/google/fonts) - Font files available from Google Fonts, and a public issue tracker for all things Google Fonts